-- 3.4 We have examined the salary experience of Defined Benefit plan members over the three year period ending 30 June 2020.
-The data showed that the full time equivalent salary of Defined Benefit plan members who remained members as at 30 June 2020 grew by 2.8% p.a. over the period.
-This compares to growth of 3.4% p.a. over the three year period to 30 June 2017 in the last actuarial investigation. - 3.5 The actual increase over the three years ending 30 June 2020 was lower than the assumed rates of 3.5% p.a. in the 30 June 2017 actuarial investigation. - 3.6 It is of interest to compare the average rate of salary increase with the increase in Australian Average Weekly Ordinary Time Earnings (AWOTE).
-Over the three years period ending 30 June 2020, AWOTE increased by 3.6% p.a.
-On average, members received salary increases which are lower than those of the wider community.
+- 3.4 We have examined the salary experience of Defined Benefit plan members over the three year period ending 30 June 2023.
+The data showed that the full time equivalent salary of Defined Benefit plan members who remained members as at 30 June 2023 grew by 2.5% p.a. over the period.
+This compares to growth of 2.8% p.a. over the three year period to 30 June 2020 in the last actuarial investigation. - 3.5 The actual increase over the three years ending 30 June 2023 was slightly lower than the assumed rates in the 30 June 2020 actuarial investigation, which were 2.5% p.a. for the two years to 30 June 2022 and then 2.75% p.a. thereafter. - 3.6 It is of interest to compare the average rate of salary increase with the increase in Australian Average Weekly Ordinary Time Earnings (AWOTE).
+Over the three years period ending 30 June 2023, AWOTE increased by 2.4% p.a.
+On average, members received salary increases which are materially comparable with those of the wider community.